rails/webpacker/README.md

 yarn upgrade
 ```

-When `package.json` and/or `yarn.lock` changes, such as when pulling down changes to your local environemnt in a team settings, be sure to keep your NPM packages up-to-date:
+When `package.json` and/or `yarn.lock` changes, such as when pulling down changes to your local environment in a team settings, be sure to keep your NPM packages up-to-date:

 ```bash
 yarn install